AusClimateService/qqscale/docs/example_npcp.md

 There are also some flags that aren't necessarily needed in this case but can be useful:
 - `--adjustment_tbounds 1980-01-01 2019-12-31`: Time bounds to perform the bias correction over (i.e. for if your input files span a longer time period than required).
 - `--input_units C`, `--output_units C`: Specify input and desired output units and the code will convert units if required.
+- `--ssr`: As for the training step, if we were processing precipitation data we would use this flag to apply Singularity Stochasitc Removal (see [method_ecdfm.md](method_ecdfm.md) for details).
 - `--verbose`: As the program runs it will print progess updates to the screen.

 Putting all these positional and options/flags together: